 Website for the Office of the Special Counsel with links to the court documents released by that office.

 Joint Statement from the Department Of Homeland Security and Office of the Director of National Intelligence on Election Security -- October 7, 2016 statement on behalf of the US intelligence community

 FBI and DHS: "GRIZZLY STEPPE – Russian Malicious Cyber Activity" -- December, 2016 declassified technical report

 CIA, FBI, and NSA: "Assessing Russian Activities and Intentions in Recent US Elections” -- January, 2017 declassified report (PDF)

 Putin's Asymmetric Assault on Democracy in Russia and Europe: Implications for U.S. National Security -- A minority staff report prepared for the use of the Senate Committee on Foreign Relations, Jan 10, 2018

 House Permanent Select Committee on Intelligence - Russia Investigation - one page summary and 253 page final report published March 22, 2018 by the Republican majority on the House Intelligence Committee.
-Asserts findings which are disputed in a twenty-one page summary by the Democratic minority on the House Intelligence Committee: Status of the Russia Investigation.
+Asserts findings which are disputed in a 21 page summary and 98 page final report by the Democratic minority on the House Intelligence Committee.
 (Several Republican members of the committee walked back one of the findings in the one page summary which provide important context.
 Those quotes are collected in this commentary and this article.)